The Computing Science and Engineering department offers two master programs

 - Options offered by the EPL (engineer school) or by the university

-- Management: To add foundations in management disciplines (law, accounting, marketing, human resources, environment) to your technical skills.
+- Business risks and opportunities: To add foundations in management disciplines (law, accounting, marketing, human resources, environment) to your technical skills.

 - CPME (lauching of small and medium-sized compagnies): To master the analysis, management and administrative tools needed to create an enterprise or to develop entrepreneurial projects in an existing enterprise.

-- Elective courses (typically 27 ECTS): Your training will also be fulfilled by courses chosen in the large UCL panel from exact to human sciences.
+- Elective courses (or another option): Your training will also be fulfilled by courses chosen in the large UCL panel from exact to human sciences.
 According to your centre of interest, you can propose a coherent package of courses to the program steering committee.
 Specialization in a second option is also possible.

 - Thesis (28 ECTS): A part of the second year will be devoted to a thesis, whose topic is freely chosen among suggestions provided by professors in their research domains.